thrace-project/media-bundle/Resources/doc/multi_file_upload.md

 MultiFileUpload
 ===============

-MultiFileUpload is almost the same as [file_upload](file_upload.md) the only difference is that you can upload and manage more then one file and items are sortable.
+multi_file_upload is almost the same as [file_upload](file_upload.md) the only difference is that you can upload and manage more then one file and items are sortable.

 ### Usage :